Chalam (actor)

 Chalam (born Simhachalam Korada) (18 May 1929 – 4 May 1989) was an Indian film actor, and producer known for his works primarily in Telugu cinema, and Telugu theatre.
 In 1971 he produced and acted in Mattilo Manikyam which won the Best Feature Film in Telugu at the 19th National Film Awards.
-In a film career spanning 30 years, Chalam was starred in about 150 films in a variety of roles.
+In a film career spanning 30 years, Chalam starred in about 150 films in a variety of roles.

 Personal life

 Chalam married Ramana Kumari, and changed her name to Ramana Chalam.
 They have 3 children.
 Ramana Kumari died in 1964 in a fire accident.
 Chalam later married Urvasi Sarada, his co-star in her debut film, Tandrulu Kodukulu in 1972.
 They later divorced in 1984.

 Death

-Chalam died on 4 May 1989.
-Due to alcohol addiction.
-In his final days he also suffered from depression.
+Chalam died on 4 May 1989, due to alcohol addiction.
+In his final days, he also suffered from depression.